bySabi/garfio/README.md

 *Garfio* solves the problem of namespaces using several user-selectable approaches.
 In the future, more approaches could be added if relevant.

-> We recommend always take a look first to [Hookleton](https://github.com/bySabi/hookleton) package
+> It is recommend take a look first to [Hookleton](https://github.com/bySabi/hookleton) package Doc

 ## Benefits
 - Zero dependencies (only Hookleton that depends on React Hook)